SillyTavern/SillyTavern-Docs/Usage/faq.md

 ### Self-hosted AIs

-Self-hosted models are free models you can run on your own PC, but require a powerful PC and more work to set up.
+Self-hosted models are free models you can run on your PC but require a powerful PC and more work to set up.

 Pros:
 * Once you set them up, they will work forever, for free, without the need for Internet access.
 Like a local videogame installation.
 * Total privacy.
 Everything you write stays on your own PC.
 * There's a wide variety of models.
-Because it's a community-driven technology, you can find models that fit certain tasks or behavior that you want.
-For example you'll be able to find roleplay chat models that do not censor NSFW content.
+Because it's a community-driven technology, you can find models that fit certain tasks or behaviors that you want.
+For example, you'll be able to find roleplay chat models that do not censor NSFW content.

 Cons:
-* They are not as capable as the best paid options (i.e. write worse dialog, less creative, etc).
-[UPDATE 2023-12-18: it's possible this changed since the release of Mixtral MoE, which some are saying is superior to even GPT4 for roleplay chat.]
+* They are not as capable as the best paid options (i.e. write worse dialog, less creative, etc). \[UPDATE 2023-12-18: it's possible this changed since the release of Mixtral MoE, which some are saying is superior to even GPT4 for roleplay chat.\]
-* Running local models requires a powerful computer (whether it's your own PC, or a cloud PC you rent)
+* Running local models requires a powerful computer (whether it's your PC, or a cloud PC you rent)
 * Harder to install
-* Because you are running them on your own PC, the AI writes slower than a paid service
+* Because you are running them on your PC, the AI writes slower than a paid service

-If you are interested in using these, refer to the dedicated guide here: TODO LINK COHEE
+If you are interested in using these, refer to the dedicated guide here: [How To Use A Self-Hosted Model](How To Use A Self-Hosted Model)

 ## I'm clueless.
 Just spoonfeed me the easiest and fastest way I can start using SillyTavern.

 These base instructions are only for OpenAI, which is a paid service.
-I'd appreciate it if someone else can add separate instructions for the other services.
+I'd appreciate it if someone else could add separate instructions for the other services.

 ### Install SillyTavern